NikitaBerezhnyj/CodeBuddy/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a problem or unexpected behavior in CodeBuddy
+about: Report a problem or unexpected behavior in Code Buddy Sidekick
 title: "[Bug] "
 labels: bug
 assignees: ""